Your Bag

 When used in aromatherapy, vanilla essential helps the body release dopamine which soothes the nerves and uplifts the mood.
 It also regulates and balances the hormone levels in the body.

 For, instance, it lowers the level of stress causing serotonin in the body which automatically improves mood.
 Vanilla blends are also used in diffusers to enhance.
-Vanilla with peppermint oil diffused via an oil diffuser not only improves the mood but also opens the respiratory tract.
+Vanilla with peppermint oil diffused via an oil diffuser improves the mood.

 5